mccrodp/marketo_rest/README.md

 ## Installation

-1. Copy the entire marketo_ma directory the Drupal sites/all/modules directory.
+1. Copy the entire marketo_rest directory the Drupal sites/all/modules directory.

 2. Login as an administrator.
-Enable the Marketo MA module in "Administer" -> "Modules"
+Enable the Marketo REST module in "Administer" -> "Modules"

-3. (Optional) Enable the Marketo MA User module in "Administer" -> "Modules"
+3. (Optional) Enable the Marketo REST User module in "Administer" -> "Modules"

-4. (Optional) Enable the Marketo MA Webform module in "Administer" -> "Modules"
+4. (Optional) Enable the Marketo REST Webform module in "Administer" -> "Modules"

 ## Module Configuration

-The Marketo MA configuration page can be found under Configuration > Search and metadata > Marketo MA.
-The direct path is admin/config/search/marketo_ma.
+The Marketo REST configuration page can be found under Configuration > Search and metadata > Marketo MA.
+The direct path is admin/config/search/marketo_rest.

 - [API Configuration](#api-configuration)
 - [Field Definition](#field-definition)